grik001/MathTextInstructions/README.md

 - Instructions file with an invalid command such as "addddddd"
 - Instructions file with no numeric value supplied after the command
 - Instructions file with no command supplied
-- Command line with an extra seperator
+- Command line with an extra separator
 - Invalid value instead of the expected numeric value
 - Divide by Zero check
 - An empty line between instructions

-The tests specified in the requirments file are included with the following tests:
+The tests specified in the requirements  file are included with the following tests:

 - instructions_Valid_Lowercase
 - instructions_Valid_Uppercase